ndless-nspire/Ndless/README.md

 Development team
 ================

-Co-creator and lead maintainer:
+Lead maintainer:
+  Fabian Vogt aka Vogtinator - < vogtinator at ritter dash vogt dot de >

+Creators:
+  Geoffrey Anneheim aka geogeo - < geoffrey dot anneheim at free dot fr >
   Olivier Armand aka ExtendeD  - < olivier dot calc at gmail dot com >

-Co-creator:
-  Geoffrey Anneheim aka geogeo - < geoffrey dot anneheim at free dot fr >

 Contributors: bsl, critor, Excale, Goplat, hoffa, Jim Bauwens, Levak, Lionel Debroux,

-lkj, tangrs, Vogtinator, ... and many others.
+lkj, tangrs, ... and many others.

-Ndless is brought to you by https://www.omnimaga.org and https://tiplanet.org
+Ndless is brought to you by https://codewalr.us, https://www.omnimaga.org and https://tiplanet.org

 We will gladly accept PayPal donations for the hardware expenses that were required for the development of Ndless.
 You can use the e-mail addresses above